Crunch-io/webdocs/crunch/crunch_importing-data.md

     * To import a file from a URL, enter the URL under **Enter Source URL** and click **Upload**.
 * While the dataset uploads, you can enter a name, description, and start and end dates – a default name will be provided based on the file name.

-Ff your input data file is over 100 megabytes, you should use a file-hosting service and import using hosted URL.
+If your input data file is over 100 megabytes, you should use a file-hosting service and import using hosted URL.

 ![](images/ImportInterface.png)